About

 The stuffing for this spicy beef roti is also really easy, and easily adaptable.

-• Substitute with another meat like chicken, lamb, turkey or pork for other kinds of Stuffed Roti.
+• Substitute with another meat like chicken, lamb curry, turkey or black pork curry for other kinds of stuffed roti.

 • Substitute with extra potatoes and/or sweet potatoes for a vegetarian/ vegan version of this recipe

-• Substitute with equal amount of cooked fish (canned or fresh) for fish roti.
+• Substitute with equal amount of cooked fish (canned or fresh) like a fish curry for fish roti.

 • Add half a full boiled egg with any kind of mix for an added twist or